openSUSE/news-o-o/_posts/2010-05-15-opensuse-weekly-news-issue-123-is-out.markdown

      "Yes I'm still at it, trying to get YOU the openSUSE community  talking about what is important to you.
 This time round I'd like to  hear your opinions and thoughts about something.
-I'm going to keep my  views on the matter quiet until we get some dialogue going, so if you  want to hear my thoughts (and let's face it who doesn't?Â ;-) ) best you  start airing your opinions.
+I'm going to keep my  views on the matter quiet until we get some dialogue going, so if you  want to hear my thoughts (and let's face it who doesn't? ;-) ) best you  start airing your opinions.

      So what is the topic?
 That of Community Manager.
 As many are  aware, Novell have started interviewing for a replacement.
 Some were  not happy with how the role was done in the past and some and some were,  but the key part of that statement is PAST!
 Let's move on and look to  the future, and as part of that looking forward to the future I would  like to hear what YOU would like from the new Community Manager?"